realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Nano_Banana.md

 Prompt 15
 Generate a hyper-realistic cinematic editorial portrait of the uploaded person (preserve exact real face, hairstyle, skin tone, and body identity no changes).
 Scene: dark moody studio with thick smoke drifting low across the floor, adding depth and mystery.
 Lighting: single dramatic beam from top-left, creating strong chiaroscuro shadows, with rim light outlining suit textures and jawline.
 Composition: two versions of the same person.

+Prompt 16
+Hyper-realistic urban fashion portrait of a young man sitting in a stylized pose, with a low angle emphasizing his sneakers.
+He wears an oversized light-toned athletic outfit, featuring a hoodie and a voluminous plush jacket.
+The sneakers have a modern design, white with vibrant purple details, creating a striking contrast against a vivid Butter Yellow (#F6D860) background.
+The setting is minimalist, with a solid yellow backdrop that highlights the figures.